-The College provides opportunities for Indigenous students, particularly through scholarships to the Young Leaders Program the Residential College and initiating and teaching the BA (Extended) and the pathway to the BCom.
+The College provides opportunities for Indigenous students, particularly through the BA extended program, scholarships to the Young Leaders Program and the Residential College.

 More information about bridging subjects for the BA (Extended) from the University of Melbourne.

 In 2015, the Science Faculty developed the Bachelor of Science Extended, the BSc Ext, based on the model of the Bachelor of Arts Extended.
 The BSc Ext also extends the first year of the Science degree over two years, and inserts a range of transition subjects to help provide students with a strong academic base.
 These transition subjects include various scientific literacies involving mathematics, physics, chemistry, biology and a range of other areas.
 Trinity College supports the BSc Ext by teaching into numerous subjects within the BSc Ext.

 Like the BA Ext, the BSc Ext course is only open to students of Aboriginal or Torres Strait Island descent who have an ATAR but not necessarily obtained the results required for direct entry into the University of Melbourne’s Bachelor of Science course.
 Students entering into the BSc Ext are expected to live at one of the University of Melbourne’s residential colleges, and benefit from the extra academic and personal support provided.
 Additional Indigenous student support services are available through the Murrup Barak Institute.

 More information about BSc Ext from the University of Melbourne.